-The Discussion Group on Comics and Graphic Narratives seeks to build on the growing interest in comics studies within the academy, an interest attested to by rapidly increasing opportunities for book and journal publication, the proliferation of conferences in the field, and the expanding professional conversation about the teaching of graphic narratives.
-The Group hopes to facilitate and accelerate the growth of the field.
+Now renamed the GS Forum on Comics and Graphic Narratives, our group seeks to build on the growing interest in comics studies within the academy, an interest attested to by rapidly increasing opportunities for book and journal publication, the proliferation of conferences in the field, and the expanding professional conversation about the teaching of graphic narratives.
+We hope to facilitate and accelerate the growth of the field.

 Following on the petition, an organizational meeting in Philadelphia resulted in the election of an initial slate of officers (2010-).
 The Group solidified over the succeeding year, while preparing for its first-ever presentation of sponsored panels at the 126th Annual Convention of the MLA in Los Angeles (January 2011).